-- (iii) is strictly in accordance with the Guidelines (and for the avoidance of doubt, any use not in accordance with the Guidelines is prohibited); - (iv) is solely in relation to providing Public Accounting Services; and - (v) may be determined and the licence of the user revoked upon 2 Business Days notice from the Board to the Approved Practice Entity without the necessity of ascribing a reason. - (c) By-Law 9.7(b) will cease to apply to an Approved Practice Entity if and when any change in: - (i) if the Approved Practice Entity is a body corporate: - A. the directors of the Approved Practice Entity; or - B. the holdings of voting shares in the Approved Practice Entity; - (ii) if the Approved Practice Entity is a partnership, the partners of the Approved Practice Entity: - (iii) if the Approved Practice Entity is a trust: - A. the trustee(s) of the Approved Practice Entity (and if the a trustee is a body corporate, the directors of that body corporate); - B. the identity of the person(s) able to exercise or control the exercise the right of appointment pursuant to which the trustee(s) of the Approved Practice Entity is/are appointed or removed; or - C. if the Approved Practice Entity is a unit trust, there is any change in the holdings of units in the Approved Practice Entity which carry a right to vote at ordinary unit holder meetings; - (iv) the identity of the person(s) able to Control the Approved Practice Entity; or - (v) the identity of the person(s)who control the quality of the work performed by the Approved Practice Entity, occurs after 1 January 2010.
+- (iii) is strictly in accordance with the Guidelines (and for the avoidance of doubt, any use not in accordance with the Guidelines is prohibited); - (iv) is solely in relation to providing Public Accounting Services; and - (v) may be determined and the licence of the user revoked upon 2 Business Days notice from the Board to the Approved Practice Entity without the necessity of ascribing a reason. - (c) By-Law 9.7(b) will cease to apply to an Approved Practice Entity if and when any change in: - (i) if the Approved Practice Entity is a body corporate: - A. the directors of the Approved Practice Entity; or - B. the holdings of voting shares in the Approved Practice Entity; - (ii) if the Approved Practice Entity is a partnership, the partners of the Approved Practice Entity; - (iii) if the Approved Practice Entity is a trust: - A. the trustee(s) of the Approved Practice Entity (and if the a trustee is a body corporate, the directors of that body corporate); - B. the identity of the person(s) able to exercise or control the exercise the right of appointment pursuant to which the trustee(s) of the Approved Practice Entity is/are appointed or removed; or - C. if the Approved Practice Entity is a unit trust, there is any change in the holdings of units in the Approved Practice Entity which carry a right to vote at ordinary unit holder meetings; - (iv) the identity of the person(s) able to Control the Approved Practice Entity; or occurs after 1 January 2010.